 Instructions

-• Transfer the contents of the pan—the garlic cloves, the aromatics, and the oil—to a clean jar.
+• Transfer the garlic cloves, herbs, and oil to a clean jar.
 Screw on the lid and keep it tightly closed in the refrigerator.
-Take out the cloves with a small spoon as you need them, and close the lid tightly.
-The garlic confit will keep in the refrigerator for up to several weeks.
+The garlic confit will keep in the fridge for up to several weeks.

 Nutrition